ucphhpc/docker-migrid/doc/source/sections/configuration/variables.rst

    * - ENABLE_SELF_SIGNED_CERTS
      - False
      - Generate and use self-signed host certificates during build.
 Also disables certificate verification when connecting to OpenID with self signed cert
-   * - PASSWORD_POLICY
+   * - MIG_PASSWORD_POLICY
      - MODERN:12
-     - The password policy and length for user sign-up.
-Possible values are: NONE, WEAK, MEDIUM, HIGH, MODERN, CUSTOM optionally followed by a colon and the minimum length
+     - The password strength policy for user sign-up and all enabled I/O-services.
+Possible values are: NONE, WEAK, MEDIUM, HIGH, MODERN:L, CUSTOM:L:C where `:L` can be used to specify the minimum length and `:L:C` both the length and the required number of character classes (lowercase, uppercase, numeric and other).
+More details are available in the resulting MiGserver.conf but in short MEDIUM equals CUSTOM:8:3, HIGH equals CUSTOM:10:4 and MODERN:12 equals CUSTOM:12:1.
+NOTE: modern password guidelines now typically favor complexity requirements through longer passwords over the far less user-friendly character class demands.
    * - BUILD_MOD_AUTH_OPENID
      - False
      - Build and install the Apache mod auth OpenID from source during build